gymnasium/gym-custom-tutor-config/README.md

 tutor config save
 ```

-#### Build images on your local machine (not a production environment)
-This is assuming you're running
-If you're building on an actual production server, use the next set of instructions instead.
+1. Build images
 ```
-tutor images build openedx --no-cache --no-registry-cache tutor images build mfe --no-cache --no-registry-cache
+tutor images build openedx mfe

 ```
+If you have issues, you could try the command above with the ` --no-cache --no-registry-cache` flags.

 #### 2. Running an actual production environment
 Let's use `gym.soy` as our example.
 Rename `.env.production.example` to `.env.production` and update the value(s) to match the `gym.soy` production environment accordingly.

-On first launch:
+1. On first launch:
 ```
 tutor images build openedx --no-cache --no-registry-cache tutor images build mfe --no-cache --no-registry-cache tutor local launch
 ```

+If the image fails to build, run the command again without the flags, and it will pick up from where it left off: `tutor images build openedx` or `tutor images build mfe`

 On subsequent launches, start tutor in detached mode.